Template Inheritance and Reusability

 {layout}

-Use Case: Extending layout.latte inside homepage.latte & about.latte.
+Use Case: Extending layout.latte inside homepage.latte and about.latte.

 layout.latte